-Why did you want to participate in this program?
+Why did you want to participate in the PLUS program in summer 2019?
 How did you find out about it?

-What have been some of the program's highlights for you?
+What were some of the PLUS program's highlights for you?

 Many of the highlights happened out of the classroom.
 Visiting the Dirksen Federal Building was interesting and fun.
 That is the United States District Court for The Northern District of Illinois.
 We had the privilege to hear part of a terrorism case.
 Visiting the Criminal Court Building in Chicago was both fun and interesting.
 We visited Jones Lang LaSalle HQ in Chicago—the 44th floor of the AON building and DLA Piper.
 Jones Lang LaSalle (JLL) is a corporate real estate company and we had the privilege to talk to their in-house law firm.
 DLA Piper is a global law firm.
 Some in-class highlights are trial advocacy, which is mock trial, and learning about family law, criminal law, contracts, and intellectual property.

-Has there been anything especially surprising, memorable, or beneficial about the program?
+Was there anything especially surprising, memorable, or beneficial about the PLUS program?

 Networking is very important in all fields, especially in the law field.
 While visiting the two corporate law firms, I was able to gain some networks with some of the employees and summer interns.
 Throughout my three weeks, I have gained so many connections on LinkedIn, email addresses, and people who want young people like myself to reach out to them.
 Being exposed to the different law fields has helped narrow what specialization I want in the law field.